relimitgmbh/markdown-builder/README.md

 			.emphasis(Type.BOLD, "This is bold.").newLine() //
 			.emphasis(Type.STRIKETHROUGH, "This is strikethrough.").newLine() //
 			.emphasis(Type.ITALIC, "This is italic.").newLine() //
-			.startEmphasis(Type.BOLD).plainText("Span elements can be nested.
-This is bold text ") .emphasis(Type.ITALIC, "followed by bold and italic text").plainText(" and finally bold text again.")
+			.plainText("Span elements can be nested. ").startEmphasis(Type.ITALIC).plainText("This is italic text ") .emphasis(Type.BOLD, "followed by italic and bold text").plainText(" and finally italic text again.")
 			.end() // end emphasis
 			.build(); // end paragraph
 }